Skip to content

 2. [Beta] Filter: In the Action box, choose Include or Exclude, and enter file extensions you want in the File types box.
 A RegEx value is automatically generated.
 If you want to include a file name element, you can customize the RegEx that was generated or use the RegEx tool of your choice to generate the expression you need and paste it into the RegEx Value box.

-3. Mimir Sidecar Form ID: If you configured a MASV Custom Metadata form to pass metadata to an integration with Mimir, enter the corresponding Mimir form ID in the box.masv-portal-integration-settings-3
+2. Mimir Sidecar Form ID: If you configured a MASV Custom Metadata form to pass metadata to an integration with Mimir, enter the corresponding Mimir form ID in the box.
+Form IDs entered here apply only to the current Portal.masv-manifest-options

 8. Select OK to close the window.